 (CNN) — Some 25 million South Koreans -- about half the population -- travel abroad at least once a year, but it's safe to assume that most haven't seen all the beautiful sights within their own country.

-Seoul only takes up a mere 0.6% of South Korea's territory: here are 50 stunning photographs from the other 99.4% of the country that are all worth a visit.
+Seoul only takes up a mere 0.6% of South Korea's territory: here are 50 beautiful places other 99.4% of the country that are all worth a visit.

-Here are the flowery spring landscapes, sandy beaches, rocky mountains and quietly stunning historic sites on your new South Korean travel bucket list.
-And just in case you were wondering, they are in no particular order.
+Below are 50 places of the flowery spring landscapes, sandy beaches, rocky mountains and quietly stunning historic sites on your new travel bucket list for South Korea.

 1. Seongsan Sunrise Peak (성산일출봉)